dmuchai/kenya-movers-ai/DATABASE_MIGRATION_GUIDE.md

 # Database Schema Migration Guide
-## MoveEasy Marketplace - Uber-like Moving Platform
+## MoveLink Marketplace - Uber-like Moving Platform

 ---

 ## 📋 Overview

-This guide walks you through executing the comprehensive database schema redesign that transforms MoveEasy from a quote generator to a full two-sided marketplace platform.
+This guide walks you through executing the comprehensive database schema redesign that transforms MoveLink from a quote generator to a full two-sided marketplace platform.

 ---